FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/preface/hp_ns_commands.md

 ### Available commands

-Three types of commands are available in the installed volume.&lt;subvolume>IX:
+Three types of commands are available in the installed volume.&lt;subvolume&gt;IX:

 - CFT: management commands to control the Transfer CFT product
 - CFTUTIL: the command line interface for Transfer CFT